AI Keyboard vs Traditional Keyboard – What's the Difference?

 An AI keyboard is basically a smart keyboard that uses artificial intelligence to improve your typing experience.
 Unlike traditional keyboards that just register which keys you press, AI keyboards actively analyze what you're typing to offer helpful suggestions, correct mistakes, and even complete sentences for you.

 The main difference?
 Traditional keyboards are passive tools—they do exactly what your fingers tell them to do, no more and no less.
-AI keyboards, on the other hand, are active participants in your writing process.
-They're constantly learning from how you type and what you commonly say to become more personalized to you.
+AI keyboards, on the other hand, are like having a writing assistant built right into your keyboard.
+They're constantly learning from how you type and what you commonly say, becoming more personalized to your unique voice and style with every message you send.

 Most AI keyboards today come as mobile apps that you can download on your smartphone.
 Some popular options include: